Pauline Christianity: Split with Jewish Christianity

-There was a slowly growing chasm between Christians and Jews, rather than a sudden split.
+There was a slowly growing schism between Christians and Jews, rather than a sudden split.
 Even though it is commonly thought that Paul established a Gentile church, it took centuries for a complete break to manifest.

 Irenaeus, bishop of Lyon, wrote in the latter half of the 2nd century that the Ebionites rejected Paul as an apostate from the law, using only a version of the Gospel according to St. Matthew, known as the Gospel of the Ebionites.

 Influence

 Paul had a strong influence on early Christianity, transmuting Jesus the Jewish messiah into the universal savior.
 This thesis is founded on differences between the views of Paul and the earliest Jewish Christianity, and also between the picture of Paul in the Acts of the Apostles and his own writings.
 In this view, Paul is to be taken as pro-Hellenization or Romanization.

 Scholarly views

 There are considerable differences of scholarly opinion concerning how far Paul did in fact influence Christian doctrine.

-According to the 19th-century German theologian Ferdinand Christian Baur, founder of the Tübingen school whose view was widely influential, Paul was utterly opposed to the disciples, based upon his view that Acts was late and unreliable and who contended that Catholic Christianity was a synthesis of the views of Paul and the Judaizing church in Jerusalem.
+According to the 19th-century German theologian and Hegelian philosopher Ferdinand Christian Baur, founder of the Tübingen school whose view was widely influential, Paul was utterly opposed to the disciples, based upon his view that Acts was late and unreliable and who contended that Catholic Christianity was a synthesis of the views of Paul and the Judaizing church in Jerusalem.
 Since Adolf von Harnack, the Tübingen position has been generally abandoned.

 Ultradispensationalists such as E. W. Bullinger viewed the distinction abhorred by the Ebionites as positive and essential doctrine.

 Pauline Christianity was essentially based on Rome and made use of the administrative skills which Rome had honed.
 Its system of organization with a single bishop for each town was, in Bart Ehrman's view, the means by which it obtained its hegemony.

 Michael Goulder wrote widely on a theory of Christian origins that sees a fundamental opposition between Paul the Apostle on one side and the Jerusalem Christians Peter and James, Jesus' brother, on the other.
-This has been seen as reviving a hypothesis proposed by 19th century Hegelian philosopher and theologian Ferdinand Christian Baur of the Tübingen school.
+This has been seen as reviving Baur's hypothesis.